UPPMAX/naiss_file_transfer_course/docs/faq/README.md

   on [SUPR](https://supr.naiss.se/), ask for membership of the course project `NAISS 2025/22-717`

-After doing so, it may take some days being granted membershup.
+After doing so, it may take some days being granted membership.
 You will get an email when being granted access.

 - Step 3: After having been granted membership